architmang/google-summer-of-code-proposal-2023/README.md

 ### Project Summary
 In this project, I propose to develop a stance detection method for television news using multimodal data.
 I will focus on the topics of gun control, abortion, immigration, and covid/vaccination at the stance level, i.e., promoting, neutralizing, or debunking.
 I will use a combination of segmentation, annotation, feature extraction, and supervised and unsupervised models to perform stance detection.
 I will evaluate the performance of our models using standard evaluation metrics and analyze the impact of different features on the performance of the models.
 I will also address ethical considerations such as bias and fairness in our approach.
 The proposed method will provide valuable insights into the prevalence of biases in cable news networks

+### Update- 4th May,2023
+My proposal was not shortlisted :( .
+However I will still try to actively contribute to multimodal research & open-source projects in general!